 F is for Friesland

-Leeuwarden, the provincial capital of Friesland, is a two-and-a-half hour train journey from Amsterdam.
-With plenty of bars and restaurants, plus a leaning tower that’s less well-known that Pisa’s, the city makes a good staging post before exploring further.
+Leeuwarden, the provincial capital of Friesland, is a two-and-a-half-hour train journey from Amsterdam.
+With plenty of bars and restaurants, plus a leaning tower that’s less well-known than Pisa’s, the city makes a good staging post before exploring further.
 If you’re looking to experience the Netherlands off the beaten track then it’s seriously worth considering making a trip to Leeuwarden and elsewhere in Friesland.

 The attractive city was the birthplace of the person who became better known as Mata Hari.
 The Frisian Museum tells the story of the province and the resistance movement of 1940-45.

 Initially, I considered including football under ‘F’ as a homage to the beautiful, technically fluid play of the best Dutch teams.
 Who hasn’t spent hours with a football perfecting a Cruyff turn?